micropython/micropython/docs/library/pcnt.rst

 * Note: Do not neglect circuitry methods to reduce noise (right powering and grounding, filtering, shielding, short conductors, twisted pair cable, differential signals, etc.).

-There is only one interrupt for the peripheral, and that is managed by the pcnt module.
+There is only one interrupt for the peripheral, and that is managed inside the module.
 The user has no interrupt interface, and no interrupts are generated on each pulse.
-Interrupts arrive when the 16 bit hardware counter buffer overflows, so this library has a tiny interrupt footprint while providing support for up to 8 simultaneous counters.
+Interrupts arrive when the 16 bit hardware counter buffer overflows, so this module has a tiny interrupt footprint while providing support for up to 8 simultaneous counters.

 .. _pcnt.Counter: